madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

       pass

 Let's define the `test` function.
-The test function take in the a list of  attributes, ie. the test data set for our cross validate.
+The test function takes in the a list of  attributes, ie. the test data set for our cross validate.
 The `test` function will use the model that will by created by the `fit` function and use `predict` to predict the classes of test data.
 We will calculate the accuracy of the algorithm.

     def test(self, attrs):
       pass